IOT-DSA/apidocs/source/index.md

     print("Node is subscribed")
 ```

-Generally, if there is no one actively listening, or *subscribing* to our node
-there is not a lot of reason to update the value.
-So first, we will check to
-see if the node has a subscriber.
 In our simple example, we only want to update a value if there is someone
 actively listening, or *subscribing*, to our node.
 We can check a node
 specifically to see if it has a subscriber.